How to Wax Suede | A Step-By-Step Guide Boots, Shoes, or Jackets

 Step 10

 Over time, waxed suede develops a lovely patina on the toe, heel, and other pressure points.
-This gives your footwear extra character and a little bit more shine on the front and sides.
+This gives your footwear extra character and a little more shine on the front and sides.

 It’s up to you how often re-waxing is required.